abstratt/cloudfier-maven-plugin/README.md

 [INFO] Finished at: Thu Apr 23 18:16:26 BRT 2015
 [INFO] Final Memory: 11M/490M
 [INFO] ------------------------------------------------------------------------
 ```
-You can then build and test the generated code (assuming you have the required Postgres database created):
+### Building the generated code

+You need to have Maven 3, Java 8 and Postgres 9 installed.
+In order to run the tests, you also need a database named "cloudfier" accessible to a user named "cloudfier" with no password.
+You can build and test the generated code:

 ```
 mvn clean install -f /tmp/test8/pom.xml